Skip to main content

 cp .env.example .env

-3. Open the .env file and add the NEXT_PUBLIC_WALLETCONNECT_PROJECT_ID to the file.
+3. Open the frontend .env file and add your NEXT_PUBLIC_WALLETCONNECT_PROJECT_ID.
+To get a WalletConnect project ID:

 2. Select Create a new project.

-3. Give it a name and select App.
+3. Give it a name and select Continue.
+You can leave the URL empty for now.

-6. Copy the project id and paste it into the frontend .env file.
+6. Copy the project ID from the sidebar and paste it into the frontend .env file.

 cp .env.example .env

-5. Open the .env file and add the mandatory PRIVATE_KEY_DEPLOYER variable.
-This is a private key from any wallet account.
+5. Open the smart-contracts .env file and set the PRIVATE_KEY_DEPLOYER variable to a private key from any wallet account you control.
+The other variables in this file are optional.

 dapp-launchpad dev